bentoml/BentoML/README.md

 Use BentoML if you need to:

-* Turn my ML model into REST API endpoint, a serverless deployment, a Spark job, or a CLI tool
+* Turn your ML model into REST API server, Serverless endpoint, PyPI package, or CLI tool

-* Integrate, test and develop with the ML service created

 * Manage the workflow of creating and deploying a ML service